 Borage Seed Oil Skin Care Benefits

-This plant originated from west Mediterranean areas, Spain and North Africa and then has naturalised in many other locations.
-Historical documents shows that people from North Africa tribes have transferred it to Spain and then to other regions.
+This plant originated from western Mediterranean areas, Spain and North Africa and then has naturalised in many other locations.
+Historical documents show that people from North Africa tribes have transferred it to Spain and then to other regions.
 However, most researchers say that this plant is native to Mediterranean areas.
-Borage, a plant with ferny leaves, electric blue flowers, and cucumber like fruit, is known in the culinary world as a tasty herb and condiment.
+Borage, a plant with ferny leaves, electric blue flowers, and cucumber-like fruit, is known in the culinary world as a tasty herb and condiment.